etsuhisa/privateGPT/README.md

-This is a fork of the PrivateGPT project aimed at incorporating translation functionality using argostranslate package.
+This is a fork of the PrivateGPT project aimed at working with Japanese.

 # privateGPT
 Ask questions to your documents without an internet connection, using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
 You can ingest documents and ask questions without an internet connection!